goramartin/master-thesis/docs/papers/class-importance/01-car-rank-identifying-potentially-important-concepts-and-relation-in-ontology.md

 ## Related work

+- cognitive support for ontology understanding
-There was an importance metric based on the interest among users, which reminds me of popularity in other metrics \[7 - protege module\].
+   - There was an importance metric based on the interest among users, which reminds me of popularity in other metrics \[7 - protege module\].
 The [20] does the thing based on hierarchy.
+   - the difference is that importance of one concepts should take into account all other concepts through relations

+- ontology ranking
+  - OntoSelect, OnthoKoj based on popularity
+  - AktiveRank based on centrality
+  - the aim of ther work is the granularity - here they aim at concepts

-Two approaches from the web:
+- Two approaches from the web:
   1. PageRank
      - a good authority page is pointed out by a many good authority pages.
 And computation is done in random surfer
   2. HITS
      - mutual reinforcing relationship between hub pages and authority pages withing a subgraph

-These two were combined into a Reverse Page Rank, which is a similar method used in this paper, and also in the DW-rank, except they do not work with hyperlink but ontology relations -> subclass, superclass, property of... which each carries a different weight in the algorithm (ObjectRank [3]).
+   - These two were combined into a Reverse Page Rank, which is a similar method used in this paper, and also in the DW-rank, except they do not work with hyperlink but ontology relations -> subclass, superclass, property of... which each carries a different weight in the algorithm (ObjectRank [3]).
+   - there is also objectrank and poprank but they need prior knowledge and weighting which is not common

 ## Model

+It is based on the stream of conciousness.
 The idea is that we are somehow ranking based on retracing creation of the ontology with regard to four features:
 1. A concept is more important if there are more relations starting from the concept
 2. A concept is more important if ther is a relation startgin from the concept to a more important concept